renanbazinin/renanbazinin/README.md

 # Hi there! 👋 I'm Renan

 I'm a Computer Science student and a passionate developer. 🚀
-I love working on:
+I love working on ש:
-- 💻 Algorithms and Graph Visualizations
+- 💻 Fun Projects
 - 📊 Data Science and Deep Learning
 - 🌐 Web Development